* Dollar index rises for second day

 * Chinese oil refiner demand falters

-* OPEC production remains stronger despite promised cuts (Updates detail, prices; paragraphs 1-2)
+* OPEC production remains stronger despite promised cuts (Updates prices in paragraph 2)

 LONDON, Aug 15 (Reuters) - Oil prices slipped on Tuesday, extending a heavy sell-off after a surge in the dollar and weighed down by signs of weaker demand in China, the world's second-largest consumer.